CarBikeBhp

 Impact:

-Tesla, Ford, and GM are scaling up EV fleets.
-More affordable EVs are entering the market.
+Automakers like Tesla, Ford, and General Motors are scaling EV production, bringing more affordable electric cars to the market.

 China’s Dominance Through Policy